bram2w/baserow/docs/installation/install-with-docker.md

    have made to the caddy server and any SSL certificates/keys automatically setup by Caddy.
 3. The Redis servers state.
 This is not strictly needed.
+4. This will backup user-uploaded files as well, but only if you've not configured external file storage.

 Otherwise if you remove the Baserow container you will lose all of your data.